riavanitesh/Final-Project/README.md

   o	HTML

   o	CSS

+ ## EDA
+•	For the housing csv, the rows with null values are dropped

+•	The month_date_yyyymm column datatype was changed from integer to datetime.

+•	The heading was changed to Date and column rearranged.

+•	For the covid cases csv, we changed the datatype of submission date to datetime and replaced the NaN with 0s

+•	For the population csv, the zip column was converted to 5 digits with int datatype

 ## Machine Learning Model
 •	The preliminary data includes columns that describe the situation over a period of three years starting from March 2019 to April 2022.
 These features include the date, the zip code, the house dimensions, listing counts and average listing price.